swancewicz/Server/README.md

 # Server
-basic web server written in scala
+basic web server written in scala that loads files within the root directory and handles get requests